Skip to content

 Details

 I have always thought that one of Civilized Conversation’s main objectives should be to explore root causes.
-The often hard to see reasons behind the rapid changes to our culture, economy, and politics.
-White nationalism is one of them.
-IMO, it is not possible to understand the Trump Administration’s actions and the die-hard loyalty of many of its supporters (NOT all 45m-50m of them, of course!) without facing the highly racialized ideology behind much of the Trump agenda.
+The often hard to see reasons behind rapid changes to our culture, economy, and politics.
+The return of White nationalism to mainstream politics is one of them.
+IMO, it is not possible to understand the Trump Administration’s actions and the die-hard loyalty of many of its supporters (NOT nearly all 45m-50m of them, of course!) without facing the highly racialized ideology behind much of the Trump agenda.

 The exact definition of white nationalism varies, and I leave you to AI yourselves silly looking it up.
-Its core beliefs are easy to state: The USA was founded to be and must remain a white dominated country, that its white citizens deserve (but have lost) special privileges, and that non-whites must either accept some sort of subordinate status or be denied entry or ejected.
-Starting with but not stopping with non-whites that are here in violation fo our immigration laws.
+Two explainers are linked to below.
+Its core beliefs are easy to state: The USA was founded to be and must remain a white dominated country.
+Its white citizens deserve (but have lost) special privileges.
+Non-whites (as defined) must either accept some sort of subordinate status or be denied entry or ejected.
+The purging starts with but does not stop with non-whites that are here in violation of our immigration laws.

 A confounding issue is that calling oneself a “white nationalist” still is taboo, at least in most places most Americans get their news and opinions.
-Trump has helped to change that by disinhibiting hateful rhetoric.
-But except for a few white supremist celebrities (Nick Fuentes, Tucker Carlson) it remains true.
+Trump has disinhibited hateful rhetoric.
+Yet except for a few white supremist celebrities (Nick Fuentes, Tucker Carlson), few Americans think of themselves as holding such beliefs.
+You can many exceptions on-line.
+White nationalists have their own networks of websites, podcasters, magazines, and other influencers.
+White nationalism is often equated with “Christian nationalism,” the revived Christian right-wing theology that wants (certain) Christians to dominate U.S. culture and/or run an explicitly pro-Christian government.
+There is overlap, but they are not the same.

 Backgrounders –